Financial Assistance Programs for Organic

 Organic Certification Cost Share Program

 The Pennsylvania Department of Agriculture administers the Organic Certification Cost-Share Program (OCCSP) to offset a portion of annual organic certification costs.
-Certified operations may receive up to 50 percent of their certification costs paid during the program year, not to exceed $500 per certification scope.
+Certified operations may receive 75% of costs associated with organic certification, up to $750 maximum for each of the following categories (or "scopes"): crops, wild crops, livestock, processing/handling.
 OCCSP applications are approved on a "first received and complete, first to get approved" basis.
-Only one application for cost-share per year will be accepted per operation.
-The annual application postmark deadline is October 31.

 Financial Assistance Programs through the Commonwealth of Pennsylvania